whatnameisit/HP-Elite-X2-1012-G2-Hackintosh/README.md

 To have an error-free environment, disable hibernation, limit the RTC region length to `2`, and set disable USB-C in UEFI BIOS.

 ### Sleep on low battery
 The batteries on modern portable devices may wear down quickly if the battery level is below a certain point.
 I have set the limit on battery level at which the laptop goes to sleep.
-See the applied SSDT--[SSDT-BAT.dsl](/Docs/ACPI/SSDT-BAT.dsl)--and a helpful guide on how to implement such patch--[Battery: Hibernate at low battery level](https://github.com/whatnameisit/Asus-Vivobook-X510UA-BQ490-Hackintosh/blob/master/Docs/Battery/hibernate-at-low-battery-level.md).
+See the applied SSDT--[SSDT-BAT.dsl](/Docs/ACPI/SSDT-BAT.dsl)--and background reading on how to implement such patch--[Battery: Hibernate at low battery level](https://github.com/whatnameisit/Asus-Vivobook-X510UA-BQ490-Hackintosh/blob/master/Docs/Battery/hibernate-at-low-battery-level.md).

 ### Modern Standby
 Modern Standby, or Windows Sleep, is not supported on macOS.
 It needs to be disabled for actual sleep and wake.